-VOTED: To proceed to the election of a President.
-Whereupon all votes cast were found to be for Frank Dailey who was declared elected as President of the corporation until the next annual meeting.

-VOTED: To proceed to the election of a Vice President.
+- VOTED: To proceed to the election of a President.
+Whereupon all votes cast were found to be for Frank Dailey who was declared elected as President of the corporation until the next annual meeting. - Upon motion duly made and seconded, it was: - VOTED: To proceed to the election of a Vice President.
 Whereupon all votes cast were found to be for Carlo Sarno who was declared elected as Vice President of the corporation until the next annual meeting.